swekizer/Direct-Git-Sync/README.md

 ## Why

-Obsidian Sync is great when you want the official full-vault sync experience.
-Direct Git Sync is for the case where you want your vault backed by a GitHub repository instead:
+Direct Git Sync is for the case where you want your vault backed by a GitHub repository:

 - private notes backed up to GitHub
 - a vault shared across desktop and mobile